danrot/master-thesis/03_implementation.md

 currently not implemented.
 On `INITIALIZE`, the value of the property is set to the default value of the property.
-Optionally there can be some implementation specific changes if the `onParentVersion` attribute has a value of `COMPUTE`, therefore the implementation of this values is not completely necessary.
+Optionally there can be some implementation specific changes if the `onParentVersion` attribute has a value of `COMPUTE`, therefore the implementation of these values is not completely necessary.

 When the properties are successfully restored, the same will happen for the child nodes.
-Unfortunately, the handling of the nodes could not be implemented 100% correct, because it is currently not possible to get the node type definition of a node.
+Unfortunately, the handling of the nodes could not be implemented 100% correctly, because it is currently not possible to get the node type definition of a node.
 And without the node type definition it is not possible to get the `onParentVersion` attribute of the child nodes, which is required to make the right decisions about restoring the child nodes.
 For now only the